B-AROL-O/FREISA/README.md

 In order to make the whisper, llm and puppy communicate, please first setup the `.env` file following the example in `.env.example` file.
-Then, first start the puppy state api (inside your puppy or in your host machine):
+Then, first start the puppy state API (inside your puppy or in your host machine):

 ```bash
 cd ./puppy-state-api